First Batch

 We invite the community to experiment with our ten questions and to share their results and observations online.
 Ideally, participants should share a complete transcript of their interaction with an AI system.
 The most credible solutions will be those that were completed before the solutions were officially released.

 We are thrilled about the excitement this project has generated, and we are grateful to the community for engaging with us.
 The Institute for Computer-Aided Reasoning in Mathematics (ICARM), a new NSF Mathematical Research institute, has generously agreed to host a web-public Zulip channel in which discussions of the solutions will be hosted.
-Some questions to seed the discussion are the following.
-How do various prompting strategies compare for each question?
-Are there harnessing or scaffolding strategies that succeed in improving model outputs?
-Does the success of such methods depend on the mathematical area?
-How do we define an autonomously produced solution, and how do we guarantee it?
-How should solutions be graded?

 We encourage participants to share these questions and their findings on social media using the hashtag #1stProof.